andrewwillette/andrewwillette.com/server/blog/posts/simpledockerdeploys.md

 # Simple Docker Deploys
-I'd like to take some time here to describe how I deploy my personal website, `andrewwillette.com`.
+I'd like to take some time to describe how I deploy my personal website, `andrewwillette.com`.
 For a non-production application maintained solely by myself, I think it's a great solution.
 All the technologies I use are standard pieces of a modern cloud stack.
 I've found that maintaining my website is a nice exercise in keeping up-to-date with popular pieces of the cloud pipeline.

 ## EC2 Instance
 My website runs on an [EC2 instance](https://aws.amazon.com/ec2/) in AWS.
 I use [packer CLI](https://www.packer.io/) to build an AMI with docker installed and running.
 Below is the [hcl2 script](https://developer.hashicorp.com/packer/guides/hcl) for my website.